temporenc/temporenc/README.rst

 ``TSZ``   Time (with sub-second precision) + time zone        6-9     ``11111``
 ========= =================================================== ======= =========

-For space efficiency reasons, various common combinations of the components listed above have their own dedicated encoding rules.

 The most generic type, ``DTSZ``, can hold any possible combination of components, but also consumes the most space.
 Other types have less flexibility but use less space.